biolink/biolinkml/tests/test_scripts/output/genmarkdown/meta/name.md

 # Slot: name

-the unique name of the element within the context of the schema
+the unique name of the element within the context of the schema.
+Name is combined with the default prefix to form the globally unique subject of the target class.

 URI: [http://w3id.org/biolink/biolinkml/meta/name](slot_uri)
 ## Domain and Range